google/blockly-samples/codelabs/custom_toolbox/custom_toolbox.md

 icon class above.
 See the [Blockly toolbox documentation](https://developers.google.com/blockly/guides/configure/web/toolbox#category_css) for more information.

 ### Add some CSS
-If you open `playground.html` you will notice that the gear icon is positioned incorrectly and is a bit difficult to see.
-We will use the `customIcon` class to position the icon above the label and change the color.
+If you open `index.html` you will notice that the gear icon is positioned incorrectly and is a bit difficult to see.
+We will use the `customIcon` class to change the color of the icon and use the `blocklyTreeRowContentContainer` class to position the icon above the text.

 In your `toolbox_style.css` file add:
 ```css